|Table of contents|

-- Japanese and Korean stones are biconvex, that is lens shaped, with the same convex appearance on both sides.
+- Japanese and Korean stones are biconvex, with identical convex surfaces on both sides, like a magnifying lens.

 - Chinese stones are flat on one side.
 Go/Weiqi stones from Yunnan, a province in the Southwest of China, are called Yunzi (云子).

 There are no provisions for the size of stones in official rules of Go.
 However, a Nihon Kiin webpage says the standard sizes (diameters) are 21.9mm for white stones and 22.2mm for black stones.
 White stones are made slightly smaller, because white objects appear larger.
 The thickness is generally about 8 to 10mm; too thick lens-shaped stones are difficult to handle, and tend to move easily on the board.

 - The most common material for moderately priced stones today is glass.
 Their workmanship varies considerably, with cheaper sets showing high variations in size.

 - Traditional Japanese stones are made of slate (black) and shell (white) - see section below.

 - Traditional Chinese stones are sintered (powdered and then melted together) jade (black) and sintered quartz (white).

 - The cheapest stones are made from plastic.
 These are lighter, and to sensitive players don't "feel right in the hand".
 They are also prone to weld lines and other molding defects.

 - Ing stones, common in Taiwan, are plastic with a metal center.